Deposits and Pre-Payments

 • Setting deposit amounts on appointments

-• Collecting deposit payments
+• Collecting deposit payments (in-salon and via payment links)

 • Tracking deposit status